maxiwoj/car_racer_ml_agents/README.md

 $ mlagents-learn config/car_racer_ppo_config4.yaml --run-id=config4_1 --train --curriculum=config/curricula/car_racer.yaml
 ```
 ### Loading an existing model
+To see the already trained model just open the scene `ProcGenTest` in Unity and press play.
+This should load the trained model and you should see cars driving on the roads
 ### Using tensorboard
 In the main project directory run:
 ```bash